 You are good, and so we want to imitate You.

-We thank You for Jesus, You become flesh, who shows us how to live, gives us the pattern and model to imitate.
+We thank You for Jesus, You in the Person of the Son, God become flesh – He who shows us how to live, gives us the pattern and model to imitate.

 Please help us to flee from doing evil today and turn to doing good.